 Lifeline for Families: Emergency funds keep WIC program running amid shutdown

-WIC is a nutritional program whose primary focus is to provide food and formula to families.
+WIC is a nutritional program whose primary focus is to provide food, education and formula to families.
+El Paso County Public Health (EPCPH) was preparing for a shutdown out of an abundance of caution.

+"We were preparing for the possibility of there not being food benefits for October, but Colorado, the state, figured out an emergency funding situation, so there are benefits.
+But yes, we were doing a lot of work, kind of networking with food banks or local providers and things like that, just to try to fill any gaps that might be occurring if we were to not be able to function.
+But luckily, we are.
+We're encouraging clients to attend their appointments in October, and they are able to use that for the benefits too," explained Melissa Gordon, the Division Manager for WIC at El Paso County Public Health.

 According to the Office of Governor Polis, the state is using money from the general fund to keep WIC running for up to one month.
 The emergency funding amounts to $7.5 million, according to officials.